stone-payments/stoneco-guidelines/nosql/mongodb/README.md

 * A shard key cannot exceed 512 bytes.

-### Turn journaling on by default

-MongoDB supports write-ahead journaling of operations to facilitate crash recovery and node durability.
-Journaling basically holds write-ahead redo logs, in the event of crash, the journal files will be used for recovery and this enables data consistency and durability.
-Journal process differs depending on storage engine.
-Journaling is recommended storage engines that make use of disk, like MMAPv1 or the newer WiredTiger.
-Nevertheless, for the new In-Memory Storage Engine of MongoDB Enterprise version 3.2.6, there is no separate journal, because its data is kept in memory.

 ### Hardware

 #### Keep each mongo instance on its own machine

 Mongo instances always try to use as resources as it can.
 So you should not run more than one instance on the same machine.
 If you run more than one mongo instance in a single machine, all of that instances will contend for the same resources.

 #### Don't run MongoDB on 32-bit systems

 MongoDB has a 2GB data limit on 32-bit system and 32-bit systems has memory limitations too, so you should have mongo running on a 64-bit processor and not on 32-bit.

 Furthermore, since version 3.0 MongoDB has not commercial support for 32bit platforms; and starting in MongoDB 3.2, 32-bit binaries are deprecated and will be unavailable in future releases.

 #### Use Solid State Disks (SSD)